kingston-hackSpace/LDR/README.md

 - Creative triggers (e.g., interactive installations reacting to light or shadow)

 # TUTORIAL
-Turn an LED on/off based on brightness
+Turn an LED on/off based on environmental brightness using an LDR.

 ----
 ### HARDWARE